These pages are just a brief

 outgassing that are increasingly common with many modern

-The idea of using dirtbags/earthbags isn't new; think of
+The idea of using dirtbags or earthbags isn't new; think

-textiles; before that, baskets filled with dirt &
+Before that, baskets filled with dirt & rocks (the

-the application of bags with a wet fill that'll set up
+But the application of bags with wet fill (mud) that

-as an alternative building material is fairly new,
+sets up hard, as an alternative building material, is

 One was Edward